 Practical exercises and lectures on basic digital literacy.
-Extensive practise in Unix systems and basic programming languages with an emphasis on those relevant for omics related applications such as R and Perl.
+Extensive practice in Unix systems and basic programming languages with an emphasis on those relevant for omics related applications such as R and Perl.
 Interactive tasks to help students acquire a basic understanding of the principles of generation and analysis of genetic information.

-Prerequisite(s): Admission to the M.Sc. program Corequisite(s): Neuroscience 5400/
+Prerequisite(s): Admission to the Graduate Certificate in Bioinformatics

-Biochemistry 5400
+Corequisite(s): Neuroscience 5400/ Biochemistry 5400

-NEUROSCIENCE 5420/ BIOCHEMISTRY 5420
+NEUROSCIENCE 5420/ BIOCHEMISTRY 5420 Advanced Bioinformatics

-Advanced Bioinformatics

-Next-generation sequence analysis of biomolecules, and analysis and interpretation of omics data.
+Credit hours: 3.00 Contact hours per week: 3-0-0 Next-generation sequence analysis of biomolecules, and analysis and interpretation of omics data.
 Computational biomarker and drug discovery, various aspects of personalized medicine, biobanks, and ethics related to bioinformatics.
 Designing and implementing a bioinformatics analysis project, and the communication and project management skills associated with this.